Bruna Rangel Lima Teases Fans In Yellow Bikini And Barely There Daisy Dukes

 There was plenty of emoji used by commenters in order to further convey how they felt about Bruna’s latest Instagram images.
 Most popular were the yellow heart, fire, and heart-eyed emoji.

 Many commenters also used the peach emoji in order to convey how they felt about the pics.
-One commenter even using the emoji as a spin on Bruna’s original caption.
+One commenter even used the emoji as a spin on Bruna’s original caption.

 “Pockets full of [peach emoji],” they stated.